andreabassi78/napari-sim-processor/README.md

 A Napari plugin for the reconstruction of Structured Illumination Microscopy (SIM) with GPU acceleration (pytorch/cupy if installed).
 Currently supports:
    - conventional SIM data with a generic number of angles and phases (typically, 3 angles and 3 phases are used for resolution improvement in 2D, but any combination can be processed by the widget)
-   - hexagonal SIM data with 7 phases, as described in [this] publication.
+   - hexagonal SIM data with 7 phases, as used in [this] publication.
    - 3D SIM, for resolution enhancement in three dimensions.
 This is available in the [3dSIM] branch

 The SIM processing widget accepts image stacks organized in 5D (`angle`,`phase`,`z`,`y`,`x`).